This book investigates the history, development, and current state of anti-corruption agencies in Latin America.

 - The Politics of Building Anti-Corruption Institutions: The Case of Anti-Corruption Agencies in Peru Sofia Vera and Joseph Pozsgai-Alvarez

-- The Anti-Corruption Agency and Its Role in Anti-Corruption Policy in Colombia: Improvement in Institutional Capacity or Political Symbolism?
+- The Anti-Corruption Agency and Its Policy Role in Colombia: Improvement in Institutional Capacity or Political Symbolism?
 Pablo Sanabria and Claudia N. Avellaneda

 - Corruption control under fire: A brief history of Brazil’s Office of the Comptroller General Fernanda Odilla and Denisse Rodriguez-Olivari